meshadaptation/pragmatic/README.md

 If neither is given the default value is used for the configuration, which is TRUE for all configure options.

-Let SRCDIR be the source directory of PRAgMaTIc, BUILDDIR the build directory in which you want to build PRAgMaTIc, and INSTALLDIR the directory in which you wish to install PRAgMaTIc.
+Let <SRCDIR> be the path to the source directory of PRAgMaTIc, <BUILDDIR> the build directory in which you want to build PRAgMaTIc, and <INSTALLDIR> the directory in which you wish to install PRAgMaTIc.
 E.g. execute

-$ mkdir BUILDDIR
+$ mkdir <BUILDDIR>

-$ cd BUILDDIR
+$ cd <BUILDDIR>

 Then do

-$ cmake path/to/SRCDIR
+$ cmake <SRCDIR>

-in which path/to/SRCDIR is the absolute path of, or relative path to the source directory of PRAgMaTIc.

 If you want to install PRAgMaTIc to a specific location then specify the target location.

-$ cmake -DCMAKE_INSTALL_PREFIX=INSTALLDIR path/to/SRCDIR
+$ cmake -DCMAKE_INSTALL_PREFIX=<INSTALLDIR> <SRCDIR>

-The default location is /usr/local.
+The default location for <INSTALLDIR> is /usr/local.

 # Build
 PRAgMaTIc is now ready to be built.
-In your BUILDDIR execute
+In your <BUILDDIR> execute

 $ make

 # Testing
+To build and run tests, execute

 $ make test

 # Install
-In your BUILDDIR, execute
+In your <BUILDDIR>, execute

 $ make install

-Depending on INSTALLDIR you might have to run with sudo rights.
+Depending on <INSTALLDIR> you might have to run with sudo rights.

 $ sudo make install

 # Examples
-Some examples can be found in SRCDIR/python.
+Some examples can be found in <SRCDIR>/python.
 Dolfin is required to run them.

 Note: PRAgMaTIc needs to be built prior to running the examples.